microsoft/aroworkshop/_entries/03-01 application.md

 ---

 ## Part 1: Intro to the Shifty App
-The source code for this app is available here: https://github.com/openshift-cs/shifty-demo Shifty front-end container image: quay.io/aroworkshop/shifty-frontend Shifty microservice container image: quay.io/aroworkshop/shifty-microservice
+The source code for this app is available here: https://github.com/openshift-cs/shifty-demo <br>
+Shifty front-end container image: quay.io/aroworkshop/shifty-frontend <br> Shifty microservice container image: quay.io/aroworkshop/shifty-microservice

 Shifty is a simple Node.js application that we will deploy to Azure Red Hat OpenShift.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface which you can: